Chocolate Cherry Hot Cross Buns

 Method

-Cut dough into 8 pieces and shape them into balls.
-Place them on the tray so they touch slightly.
-Cover and let rise another hour - they should double in size.
+Cut the dough into 8 pieces, roll into balls and place on the tray so they just touch.
+Cover and leave to rise for another hour until doubled.

-Mix cocoa, flour and water for crosses.
-Use a piping bag to pipe crosses along all the buns.
+Mix the cocoa, flour and water into a thick paste (about the consistency of toothpaste), and pipe crosses over all the buns.

-Bake 15 minutes, brush with milk-honey mixture, then bake 5 more minutes until golden.
+Bake for 15 minutes, brush with the milk and honey glaze, then bake for another 5 minutes until golden.

-Serve fresh or toasted - slathered with butter.
+Serve warm or toasted and slathered with butter.

 Swaps, Serves & Storage